Reuben Henry Tucker III: World War II

+Tucker (far left) salutes after receiving the Distinguished Service Cross for his 20 September actions in Nijmegen c.
+January 1945.
+Julian Cook, his 3rd Battalion commander stands second from left.

 Tucker volunteered for the paratroopers, part of the United States Army's newly created airborne forces, at Fort Benning, Georgia.
 Upon graduation Tucker, now a captain, was assigned to the 504th Parachute Infantry Battalion.
 Following activation of the 504th Parachute Infantry Regiment (PIR), on 1 May 1942, Tucker, now a major, was assigned as training officer and - after Lieutenant Colonel Richard Chase was transferred out in July 1942 - as the executive officer.
 The 504th was later assigned to the 82nd Airborne Division, under Major General Matthew Ridgway.
 On 1 December 1942, Colonel Theodore Dunn was removed from command by Ridgway, after two battalion inspections.
 He selected Tucker to take command the 504th PIR, which was welcomed by most battalion commanders.
 The other two regiments of the 325th and 326th Glider Infantry, along with supporting units.
 The 326th was later replaced by the 505th PIR.
 At 31 years of age, Tucker was one of the youngest regimental commanders during the war, despite his delay in entering and graduating from West Point.

 On 11 July 1943, Tucker, who was by now a full colonel, led his troops in the Allied invasion of Sicily.
 There the American ground and sea forces, mistaking the 504th's aircraft for enemy planes, fired on the formations, resulting in the catastrophic loss of 23 aircraft, numerous casualties, and the scattering of troops all over the island.
 Tucker also led the 504th PIR during the Italian Campaign at Salerno and Anzio, at Nijmegen during Operation Market Garden, and during the Battle of the Bulge.
 Due to the number of casualties sustained during the fighting in Italy, Tucker and the rest of the 504th did not participate in the Allied invasion of Normandy, instead remaining in England.

 Colonel Tucker was an outstanding combat leader during the war, and had a marked and lasting influence on many members of the 504th PIR through his traits of character, leadership ability, sense of humor, and understanding.
 He was affectionately referred to as "The Little Colonel" by the troops, and his presence among them often inspired their will to fight under adverse conditions.
 While fighting on the Anzio beachhead, they became known as the "Devils in Baggy Pants."
 The nickname remains with the regiment today.